SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 The algorithm stops when **either** of the following is true:

 - The **best individual’s fitness** is **≥ 1.500**.
-Theoretically, the fitness function could produce a maximum fitness score of 3.0 however, in practice, all test runs appeared to be getting to a maximum of 1.8, therefore indicating that achieving a higher fitness score would require more generations and more computational power.
+Theoretically, the fitness function could produce a maximum fitness score of 3.0; however, in practice, all test runs appeared to be getting to a maximum of 1.8, therefore indicating that achieving a higher fitness score would require more generations and more computational power.
 A fitness score of 1.5 was found to correspond to a high-quality gait, with higher scores providing only negligible improvements.
 So, a fitness score of 1.5 was chosen as the stopping criterion for the genetic algorithm.
-- The **best individual’s fitness** (rounded to **three decimal places**) remains unchanged for **100 consecutive generations**.
+- The **best individual’s fitness** (rounded to **three decimal places**) does not change for **100 consecutive generations**.

 ---